-Students and families will be invited to participate in an in-person orientation July 13-15, 2020.
-More information will be provided via email.
+Your pre-departure orientation is scheduled for July 20 -22, 2022 on the UW-Madison campus.
 You will learn more about the program and have the opportunity to ask questions about your year abroad.
-This orientation will be led by IAP, the Faculty in Residence, FIE representatives and other departments on campus.
+This orientation will be led by IAP, the Program Leaders, and FIE representatives.